psfree/eos_sdk_emu/README.md

     3. If it is not invalid or missing, it will be left untouched, so you can modify it to any **valid** epicid you want
 - **[MUST BE UNIQUE][AUTO GENERATED]** { "productuserid": "156abc156f1c5487f91c" }: is generated if it is missing or invalid.
 Is it used to identify a peer on the network allowing multiplayer.
 An productuserid is invalid if it does contain non-hex chars (Anything not 0,1,2,3,4,5,6,7,8,9,a,b,c,d,e,f)
   - If the "productuserid" is missing or invalid, it will be generated based on some rules
-    1. If the product user id is invalid or missing, it will be generated with the gamename + epicid as a seed.
+    1. If the product user id is invalid or missing, it will be generated with the appid + epicid as a seed.
     2. If it is not invalid or missing, it will be left untouched, so you can modify it to any **valid** epicid you want
 - { "appid": "CrabTest" }: This **will** be used to search friends and lobbies that use the same appid.
 It can be retrieved on https://epicdata.info/items/ For example, for Satisfactory experimental, search for Satisfactory and click on the main game's item.
 The appid is in the "releaseInfo", the "appId" field.
 - { "savepath": "xxxxx" }: it is used to decide where your "cloud" saves, achievements, items, dlcs go.
 It has 1 special value: